ActiveThis profile is actively maintained

 About Krabi coal power plant

-The 800 megawatt coal fired power plant proposed by the Thai government for the province of Krabi, on the west coast of southern Thailand, is expected to be operative in 2019.
+The 800 megawatt coal fired power plant proposed by the Thai government for the province of Krabi, on the west coast of southern Thailand, was supposed to be operative in 2019 but has been delayed several times.
 It is set to be located in the Nua Klong district, which is part of the Krabi Environment Protection Zone.
 The Krabi plant is one of nine coal-fired plants planned for southern Thailand to be constructed over the next two decades to offset the depletion of natural gas fields in the Gulf of Thailand.

 What must happen